Small Business Org Chart Roles

 Who reports to whom

-- service and fulfillment roles -> operations
+- Service and fulfillment roles report to operations.

 Example reporting lines